konradmal/Currency-Converter/README.md

 If you wish to browse or modify the code, use the available source files:

-- `file_name.py`: The main file containing the application logic.
+- `Converter.py`: The main file containing the application logic.
-- `getApi.py`: A helper file for handling the API key.

 ## Author